Interventional radiology uses image guidance to combat pain without surgery

 Specialized Treatment Close to Home

-Dr. Erkmen has been performing minimally invasive UAE for 13 years at Shady Grove Adventist Hospital, allowing women to receive this specialized treatment and relief close to home, in their own community.
+Dr. Erkmen has been performing minimally invasive UAE for 13 years at Adventist HealthCare Shady Grove Medical Center, allowing women to receive this specialized treatment and relief close to home, in their own community.

 She is also able to help some women who have compression fractures because of osteoporosis.
 “Compression factures are very debilitating, causing extreme pain,” she says.
 “People are usually bedridden, then go through a downward spiral.”